ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

 - This element is positioned around 397px vertically.
-- This is the rotating part of the spinner.
+- This element is the rotating part of the spinner.
-- This is also used for [osu!taiko](/wiki/osu!taiko).
+- This element is also used for [osu!taiko](/wiki/osu!taiko).
   - If using the new spinner style, you can still skin this for osu!taiko.

 ---